danielewood/sierra-wireless-modems/README.md

 ---
 ### Create Accessible COM Port

-+ Option 1: Use my automatic script to do all configuration.
++ Option 1: Use my [automatic script to do all configuration](https://github.com/danielewood/sierra-wireless-7455/blob/master/autoflash-7455.sh).
 This will change any of the Dell/Lenovo/Generic modems to Generic MBIM with AT ports and update the firmware to the newest version.
         + WARNING: Only for use with and external USB enclosure.
         + Create a Bootable LiveCD/LiveUSB Ubuntu 18.04
         + Run my script, follow on screen instructions.
 + Option 2: [Sierra Wireless MC7455 | EM7455 -- AT!
 Command Guide](https://ltehacks.com/viewtopic.php?t=33)
     + Use Putty instead of the Huawei program
 + Option 3: [Sierra Wireless EM7455: How to enable COM ports](https://zukota.com/sierra-wireless-em7455-how-to-enable-com-ports/)
     + Use Rufus to write the Ubuntu image, if it asks, use `dd` mode.

----
-### First Setup on Dell DW5811e

-+ [2016 Dell Driver/Firmware Package](https://www.dell.com/support/home/us/en/04/drivers/driversdetails?driverid=y28mx) (Extract and install with USBCOMP=8) and a external NGFF to USB Adapter
-+ If after installing the Dell drivers, you end up in a modem boot loop(Flash, Success, Flash, Success, Flash, Success):
-    + Run the Sierra Update Package as soon as it says the modem has been successfully updated, run the package.
-    + After the Sierra package flashes successfully, it will change all the PIDs/VIDs to Generic Sierra Wireless Ones
-    + Uninstall the Dell drivers
-    + Install the Sierra Drivers
-    + Run the following AT Commands:
-        + `AT!ENTERCND="A710"`
-        + `AT!RMARESET=1`
-        + `AT!RESET`
-    + Run the Flasher one last time to make sure the modem is now defaulted and on the latest firmware.

 ---
 ### Basic Setup